 I wrote 52,000 words during NaNoWriMo 2018 and then upped my word-count goal to 75,000 before I will consider my book beefy enough to begin self-editing.

 My goal for 2019 is to get that book cleaned up, professionally edited and proofread, a cover designed, and then launched on Amazon all before NaNoWriMo 2019 begins on November 1st which is when I’ll start writing book two.

 I’m also working on a project with my grandmother, who will be 93 in February.
-I don’t think it will be quite podcast-level quality or structure, but I’m going to be interviewing her about her life and want to piece all the bits together into either an interview-style biography/memoir or break it up into podcast episodes.
+I don’t think it will be quite podcast-level quality or structure, but I will be interviewing her about her life and want to piece all the bits together into either an interview-style biography/memoir or break it up into podcast episodes.

 This is a project I actually started many years ago—at least five or six—but I didn’t have time to finish it thanks to college.

 Despite living relatively close to where I grew up, and where many of my friends either live or used to live, I don’t see my friends as much as I’d like to.